-Branch Awards: Each Branch Winner receives the opportunity to travel to New York City to compete and perform on stage in New York City alongside their peers from across the country.
+Branch Awards: Each branch winner is awarded the opportunity to travel to New York City all expenses-paid to compete for first place at the ESU National Shakespeare Competition.
 Additional prizes at this level vary by branch.
-Some branches also provide awards for the winners' teachers.
+Some branches also provide awards for the branch winners' teachers.

-National Awards: The winners of the ESU National Shakespeare Competition receive scholarships and cash awards.
+National Awards: The three winners of the ESU National Shakespeare Competition receive scholarships or a cash award.
 Exact prizes to be determined.
-In 2018, the prizes were:
+In 2019, the prizes were:

-1st place: A scholarship to the Young Actor's Summer School at the Royal Academy of Dramatic Art in London.
+1st place: A scholarship to the Midsummer Conservatory at the British American Drama Academy in Oxford, U.K.